meher12/microservice-example1-/README.md

   2. Creating a service for currency conversion (bean, controller), URL: http://localhost:8100/currency-conversion-service/from/USD/to/INR/quantity/10
   3. Invoking Currency Exchange from Currency Conversion Microservice:
      - NB: RestTemplate: is a Spring framework that allows communication between a client and a REST server with HTTP requests.
-     * add RestTemplate in "calculateCurrencyConversion(...)" method
+     * add RestTemplate in "calculateCurrencyConversion(...)" method:
        ```
           Map<String, String> uriVariables = new HashMap<>();
           uriVariables.put("from", from);